Scholarships for Continuing Students

 Short Answer Questions

-- Tell us about a piece of art or culture that you’ve encountered over the course of your undergraduate career that you find significant and explain why.
-This can be a book, movie, piece of music, poem, painting, sculpture, or something else not on this list.
-It could be something you discovered in class or outside of it—your choice.
+- Tell us about a piece of art or culture that you encountered during your undergraduate career that made a significant impact on you.
+This could be a book, movie, piece of music, poem, painting, sculpture, or something else.
+Whether you discovered it in class or on your own, explain why it resonated with you and how it has influenced your perspective, studies, or future goals

 Resources